Roasted Broccoli Quinoa Salad

 - salt and ground pepper, to taste

 - Preheat oven to 425ºF.

-- Place quinoa and water in a medium saucepan and bring to a boil.
-Once boiling, reduce heat to simmer, cover and let it do it's thing for 15 minutes.
+- Rinse and drain quinoa if needed.
+Place quinoa and water in a medium saucepan and bring to a boil.
+Once boiling, reduce heat to simmer, cover and let it cook for 15 minutes.
 Remove from heat after 15 minutes and place quinoa in a large bowl to cool.

-- Drain and rinse your chickpeas.
-Then place the chickpeas on a paper towels or hand towel to dry.
+- Drain and rinse your canned chickpeas.
+Place the chickpeas on a paper towel or hand towel to dry.

 - Toss broccoli and sweet potato chunks with enough olive oil to coat and season liberally with salt and pepper.
 Roast veggies at 425ºF for about 20 minutes.